-Juicy shredded chicken meets a quick, homemade sloppy joe sauce in these messy, effortless Slow Cooker Chicken Sloppy Joe sandwiches that are sure to please the entire family!
+Juicy shredded chicken meets a quick, homemade sloppy joe sauce in these messy, yummy Chicken Sloppy Joes that effortlessly come together in the crockpot and are sure to please the entire family!

 I believe I owe y’all an apology.
 Back at the beginning of the year, I conducted a little poll of my Facebook followers asking what kind of posts you’d like to see more often here at Five Heart Home.
 And the overwhelmingly popular answer?
 Slow cooker recipes.
 So that’s what I set out to share on a regular basis!